unofficial-guide-to-tap/unofficial-guide-to-tap.github.io/tap-for-platform-engineers/installation/gitops/gcp/README.md

     rm -fR tmp-enc
     ```

-If you need to change your sensitive values later on, simple make sure to export `SOPS_AGE_RECIPIENTS` pointing your your `key.txt` and run `sops tap-sensitive-values.sops.yaml`.
+If you need to change your sensitive values later on, simple make sure to export `SOPS_AGE_RECIPIENTS` pointing your your `key.txt` (`export SOPS_AGE_RECIPIENTS=$HOME/key.txt`) and run `sops tap-sensitive-values.sops.yaml`.
 This will open an editor with the unencrypted contents.
 Make your changes, then save the file.

 #### Create File For Non-Sensitive Values

+1. Navigate to your home directory
 ```
-cd tap-gitops/clusters/tap-cluster/cluster-config/values
+cd
 ```

+2. Create the file

 ```
-cat <<EOF > tap-non-sensitive-values.yaml
+cat <<EOF > tap-gitops/clusters/tap-cluster/cluster-config/values/tap-non-sensitive-values.yaml
 ---
 tap_install:
   values: